r-yuzhe/PHAS0077/code/README.txt

 dgpsi.ipynb: dgp code

+These folders are empty now which are used when running codes

-Please place them as the same path as the zips
+Please place ALL things on the same path as the zips

 Thanks